Singapore’s analytical tuition centre — where legal precision meets academic results

 Six students maximum.
 No exceptions.
 Your child can’t be invisible in a class this small — they get live feedback on their work every session, and the tutor knows their specific strengths and weaknesses by name.

-Contextualise, Analyse, Structure, Evaluate — four steps your child follows for every question, every subject, every exam.
+See, Hit, Apply, Refine, Practise — five steps your child follows for every question, every subject, every exam.
+Paper-matched frameworks are deployed at the Hit step, giving students precise tools for each paper type.
 It’s not a gimmick; it’s a repeatable system that compounds over time, turning analytical thinking into exam results.

 100% Online Delivery